Zipline (drone delivery company): United States

 As of 2018, Zipline was working with the FAA to develop rules for drone operation beyond the line of sight.

 During the COVID-19 pandemic in 2020, the FAA granted a Part 107 waiver to Novant Health in partnership with Zipline for the delivery of medical supplies and personal protective equipment to facilities in North Carolina.
 The company plans to offer deliveries to homes.

 On November 18, 2021, Zipline started a trial service with Walmart for e-commerce shopping deliveries in Pea Ridge, Arkansas.
 The service, selectable to online shoppers using a special mobile app, could deliver to all residences within 50 mi of a particular Walmart store in Pea Ridge during daylight hours.

-On June 21st, 2022 the license "Package Delivery by Drone (Part 135)" was granted.
+On June 21, 2022, the license "Package Delivery by Drone (Part 135)" was granted.

-On October 4th, 2022, Zipline began commercial delivery services in Salt Lake City, Utah, in partnership with Intermountain Healthcare.
+On October 4, 2022, Zipline began commercial delivery services in Salt Lake City, Utah, in partnership with Intermountain Healthcare.

+In early 2025, Zipline partnered with Walmart to offer deliveries in the Dallas–Fort Worth metroplex using Platform 2 drones.

 Japan

 In April 2021, Zipline announced a partnership with an investor, Toyota Tsusho, to deliver medical products in Japan.
 While most Zipline facilities are staffed by locally hired operators employed by Zipline, the facilities in Japan are distinct in that they are operated by Sora-iina, a Toyota Tsusho Group company, and staffed by Toyota Tsusho employees.
 Zipline provides hardware and training in an OEM capacity.
 Construction of the first distribution center was completed in April 2022 on Fukue Island in the Gotō Islands.
 The drone delivery service will supply medical and pharmaceutical products to medical institutions and pharmacies in the Gotō Islands, which include 140 total islands (and five main localities).
 The use of drone delivery to assure routine distribution of medical products is expected to cut current sea and air transport options from several hours down to 30 minutes.